KevinQCZ/Zeiss/README.md

 # Zeiss
 Zeiss Machine Stream.
-/nThis project based on .NET 6.0 and MongoDB.
+This project based on .NET 6.0 and MongoDB.
-/nThe template used the ASP.NET CORE MVC.
+The template used the ASP.NET CORE MVC.